 SeaWorld’s coaster didn’t make our list last year, but thanks to the pandemic, it gets a do-over.
 Originally supposed to open in spring 2020, this Arctic-themed coaster was, like other SeaWorld rides on this list, delayed until 2021.

 Ice Breaker was manufactured by Premier Rides, the company behind other launch coasters like Tigris at Busch Gardens Tampa Bay and West Coast Racers at Six Flags Magic Mountain.
-The model is known as a Sky Rocket, with multiple launches over the same piece of track much like Tigris, but with a much longer 1,900-foot layout.

 The 90-second ride will not feature any inversions, but does feature a 93-foot-tall spike that guests will experience on two backward launches, eventually hitting a top speed of 52 miles per hour.